 What are some resources that can help me budget?

 - Contact or visit the Office of Medical Student Financial Services

 I have previous educational loans.
-Who processes my deferment forms?
+Who processes requests for deferment ?

-- Deferment forms are processed by the Medical School Registrar.
+- Deferment requests are processed by the Medical School Registrar.
 Most lenders, however, participate with the National Student Loan Clearinghouse.
-The Clearinghouse collects enrollment data on each student and sends that information to lenders electronically.
-Contact your lender to ensure that they are able to receive data from the Clearinghouse.
-If they are not, please bring your loan deferment forms with you to registration.
+The Clearinghouse collects enrollment data on each student and sends the information to loan servicing agencies and lenders.
+Contact your servicer/lender to ensure that they are able to receive enrollment data from the Clearinghouse.
+If they are not, please bring your loan deferment forms to the Office of the Registrar.

 - If you have federal loans, you can view your lender information by logging into NSLDS.
 Private or institutional loans will not populate on NSLDS.
 You should look to your personal records or contact your undergraduate institution to identify any additional loans you may have.

 How do I request a refund of financial aid fund in MyAccess?

 A student tuition account refund occurs when financial aid is received in excess of tuition, fees and other institutional charges.
 Refunds are requested electronically in MyAccess and are processed by the Office of Revenue and Receivables.
 Students can opt to have a refund processed via either paper check or electronic funds transfer.

 My tuition is paid by an outside agency (National Health Service Corps, military, etc.).
 What should I do?

 Send a copy of your acceptance notification to the Office of Revenue and Receivables.